ZhengyeHan/ZhengyeHan.github.io/_pages/about.md

 *"Recognize the role that good fortune and circumstance have played in your life, and please work to extend opportunity to others just as it has been extended to you."*

 # Publication
-* During my internship at Alibaba, I conducted meaningful research related to reinforcement learning.
+* During my internship at Alibaba, I conducted meaningful research.
 I am the first author of a paper that presents our findings, which has been submitted to the International Conference on Learning Representations (ICLR) 2025.
 Due to the double-blind review process of the conference, I am unable to disclose further details about the paper until it is officially published.

 # Project
 <div class="project">